 - Lower interest rate.
-If you took out your federal student loans when interest rates were high, refinancing into a private student loan could save you hundreds of dollars.
+If you took out your federal student loans when interest rates were high, refinancing to a private student loan could save you thousands of dollars.
 This is especially true if you have good credit and can qualify for the lowest advertised rates.

 - Different repayment timeline.
 Federal student loans are automatically placed on a 10-year repayment timeline.
-By refinancing, you could choose a shorter timeline in order to save on interest or a longer one to lower you monthly payments.
+When refinancing, you can choose a shorter timeline to save on interest or a longer one to lower your monthly payments.

 - No access to income-driven repayment.
-Income-driven repayment programs adjust your monthly payments based on how much discretionary income you have, a benefit that private lenders lack.
+Income-driven repayment plans adjust your monthly payments based on how much discretionary income you have — a benefit that private lenders lack.

 - Few defined deferment or forbearance programs.
 The federal government has established deferment and forbearance options for borrowers.
 While private lenders may offer hardship programs, they’re usually determined on a case-by-case basis.

 - Forfeit pandemic relief benefits.
-Some private lenders established coronavirus hardship options early on in the pandemic, but for many, that relief has already expired.
-The federal government, on the other hand, continues to waive interest and payments on federal loans through September.
+Some private lenders established coronavirus hardship options early on in the pandemic, but those relief programs have mostly expired.
+The federal government, on the other hand, continues to waive interest and payments on federal loans through Aug.
+31, 2022.

-If you decide to refinance your federal student loans, you’ll want to carefully plan out the switch.
+If you decide to refinance your federal student loans, you should find the best lender, interest rate and loan term to fit your financial situation.
 Here’s how to get started:

 - Research lenders.
-Different lenders cater to specific borrowers, such as borrowers with low credit scores or borrowers refinancing medical school debt.
-Look for the lenders that will fit best with your situation and compare interest rates, terms and fees.
+Some lenders cater to specific borrowers, such as borrowers with low credit scores or borrowers refinancing medical school debt.
+Look for the lenders that fit best with your situation and compare interest rates, terms and fees.

 - Get prequalified.
-Once you have narrowed down your search to two or three top choices, get prequalified with each of them to find out which will give you the best rate.
-Prequalification does a soft pull of your credit score to determine what you qualify for and is the best way to compare your options.
+Once you’ve narrowed down your search to two or three picks, get prequalified with each to find out which will give you the best rate.
+Prequalification does a soft pull of your credit score to determine what interest rate you qualify for and is the best way to compare your options.

 - Send in an application.
 After you’ve been prequalified with a lender, you can submit a full application.
 During this process, you’ll usually have to provide some form of ID, financial information and employment verification.

 - Begin payments.
-Once you’re approved, your new lender will most likely pay off your old loans directly.
-Payments to your new lender will start immediately.
-Take time to get to know how payments work, when they will be due and any other other important details you will need to manage your loans with the new lender.
+Once the application is approved, your new lender will most likely pay off your old loans directly.
+You’ll have to start making payments to your new lender immediately.
+Take time to learn how payments work, when they will be due and any other important details you’ll need to manage your loans with the new lender.

 Other ways to pay off federal student loans

-Refinancing to a new, lower-rate loan is a common strategy borrowers use to pay off their student debt sooner.
+Refinancing to a new, lower-rate loan is a popular way for borrowers to pay off their student debt faster.
 But there are other ways to pay down federal student loans as well.

 - Student loan forgiveness: Depending on your situation, you might qualify for full or partial forgiveness of your federal student loan debt.
-The programs aren’t necessarily easy to navigate, but they can save some borrowers thousands of dollars.
+You have to meet certain criteria to qualify for loan forgiveness, but you could save thousands of dollars on your loans.

-- Autopay discounts: Many student loan servicers will give you a small discount each month when you sign up for automatic payments.
+- Autopay discounts: All federal student loan servicers will give you a 0.25 percent discount each month when you sign up for automatic payments.
 If you apply the savings toward extra payments, that small discount can add up over time and help you eliminate your student debt a little faster.

-- Employer student loan assistance: Some employers offer student loan assistance as an employee benefit.
-If you’re looking for a new job, keep your eyes open for such offers or see if you can negotiate student loan assistance as a part of your new benefits package.
+- Employer student loan assistance: Some companies offer student loan assistance as an employee benefit.
+If you’re job hunting, look for positions that offer this benefit or see if you can negotiate student loan assistance as part of your new benefits package.